mosoahmed/hands-on-question/readme.md

     parameters. you can check in the table in the html element what is the id for each person which is display in column ID.
 Please identify the respectively *id* by replace the "??" in each method with your single line code.

-2. Make the UI flow works
-By default in the html there is element with id "response-message" which by default is not hidden.
+2. Make the UI flow works (for all #2 question you can add your own methods if you want) By default in the html there is element with id "response-message" which by default is not hidden.

     1. Please make it hidden once the page is loaded, so by default user will not see this message when the page is